Monday, March 15, 2021

 WE must, collectively and as individuals, work to address representation inequities at the leadership level.

-Day two of #ADEA2021 features the ADEA Tapestry Table―an interactive, talk-show style panel with our guest, NFL icon and bestselling author, Emmitt Smith and the goal of fostering dialogue and broadening perspectives on diversity, equity and inclusion.
+Day three of #ADEA2021 features the ADEA Tapestry Table―an interactive, talk-show style panel with our guest, NFL icon and bestselling author, Emmitt Smith and the goal of fostering dialogue and broadening perspectives on diversity, equity and inclusion.
 We’ll continue this robust, in-depth discussion, specifically in the context of academic dentistry, during the ADEA Chair of the Board Symposium.
 Join the rich conversation and gather strategies and best practices to support your work and contribute to key diversity, equity and inclusion goals.

 ADEA TAPESTRY TABLE WITH EMMITT SMITH